 Conclusion

-AI-driven predictive TAT for terminals represents a practical, architecture-aware path to transforming terminal operations.
-By embracing distributed, event-driven patterns, agentic workflows, and rigorous modernization, operators can reduce variability, improve resilience, and create a data-informed operating model that scales with growing demand.
+AI-driven predictive TAT for terminals is a practical, architecture-aware path to transforming terminal operations.
+By embracing distributed, event-driven patterns, agentic workflows, and disciplined governance, operators can reduce variability, improve resilience, and create a data-informed operating model that scales with demand.
 The journey is iterative and data-centric: establish solid data foundations, deploy dependable real-time inference, implement robust agent orchestration, and advance governance and platform capabilities to sustain long-term value.
-Adopting these practices positions terminals to meet contemporary reliability and efficiency expectations while maintaining safety and compliance as core imperatives.